-Seasonal Assessment Workshops are conducted to facilitate these seasonal outlook reports.
-Local risk analyses should be compiled at the state/regional office to determine the predicted fire season severity within the state/region, and then forwarded to the respective national office for use in determining national reviews of seasonal risk analysis, even if no changes are made, should be documented.
+9 Seasonal Assessment Workshops may be conducted to facilitate the 10 development of seasonal outlook reports.
+Local SRAs should be compiled at the 11 state/regional office to determine the predicted fire season severity within the 12 state/region, and then forwarded to the respective national office for use in 13 determining national fire preparedness needs.
+Risk analysis is ongoing.
+It 14 should be reviewed periodically and revised when significant changes in key 15 indicators occur.
+All reviews of Seasonal Risk Analyses, even if no changes are 16 made, should be documented.